 Rainwater pumps are run by electric motors.
 If those motors break down during a period of high rainfall, the airport is in big trouble.

 SAM4 condition monitoring can be used to detect developing pump faults up to 5 months in advance, so that they can be fixed in a period of low rainfall, when they are less likely to be needed.

 Take a large airport in the height of summer, and add a few late gate changes, some passengers rushing to make a connection, and lots and lots of luggage.

 This is precisely why an effective escalator and travelator (or moving walkway) system is a crucial part of any airport.
-If passengers cannot get to where they need to be, then flights will be missed and chaos will reign.
+If passengers can't get to where they need to be, then flights will be missed and chaos will reign.

-If one motor in a travelator or an escalator breaks, then the whole machine needs to be stopped to fix that one motor.
+If one motor in a travelator or an escalator breaks, the whole machine needs to be stopped to fix that one motor.
 This can be hugely inconvenient, especially in a large and busy airport.

 SAM4 can be used to monitor the condition of the motors that drive your escalators and travelators, and will detect developing faults well in advance of an escalator failure.
-This means that if a fault is detected, the motor can be fixed when the airport isn’t as busy, for example during the night.
+This means that if a fault is detected, the motor can be fixed when the airport isn’t as busy (for example, during the night).